 - Sample description with name, batch number, product code, date of sampling, quantity, and sign

-- Cross-reference data for preparing required testing solutions
+- Cross-reference data to prepare required testing solutions

 - Raw data generated during testing including graphs and charts